WANT EVEN MORE HEALTHY IDEAS FROM SHAPE YOUR FUTURE?

 9. STEAM AND MASH.

 Cauliflower makes for a yummy alternative to mashed potatoes.
-Mash or puree steamed or boiled cauliflower with low fat milk to sneak in some extra veggies into your Thanksgiving dinner.
+Mash, puree, steam or boil cauliflower with low fat milk to sneak in some extra veggies into your Thanksgiving dinner.

 10. BE WISE WITH PORTION SIZE.